XSLiuLab/tumor-immunogenicity-score/README.md

 ### Reproduce analysis

 For readers who want to reproduce analysis shown in manuscript, please [install R](https://cran.r-project.org) in your computer, then install required R packages described at __Dependencies__ part of our [analysis report](https://xsliulab.github.io/tumor-immunogenicity-score/), followed by rendering `report_main.Rmd` file using [knitr package](https://github.com/yihui/knitr).

+The GSVA related code has been independently deployed to [GSVAutils](https://github.com/XSLiuLab/GSVAutils) for interested readers.

 ## Test Environment